The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

+with the obvious reduction in dimensions if TM or TE modes are evolved.
 We solve the minimization problems \eqref{eq:minPblm_3D} and \eqref{eq:minPblm_3D_interface} using a procedure similar to that of the one-dimensional case.
 We therefore compute the matrices of the linear systems of equations, their scaling and LU factorizations as a pre-computation step.
 The dimension of the matrices is $3\,(k+1)^3$ for problems posed in two space dimensions and $6\,(k+1)^4$ in three space dimensions for the embedded boundary case.
 As for the interface case, the dimension of the matrices is $6\,(k+1)^3$ in two space dimensions and $12\,(k+1)^4$ in three space dimensions.

-For each update of the numerical solution, we therefore need to compute the right-hand side of the linear systems of equations, solve for the polynomials coefficients and approximate the electromagnetic fields and the required space derivatives at the CF node using the correction functions.
+For each update of the numerical solution, we therefore need to compute the right-hand side of the linear systems of equations, solve for the polynomial coefficients and approximate the electromagnetic fields and the required spatial derivatives at the CF nodes using the correction functions.
 The algorithm of the Hermite-Taylor correction function method to evolve the numerical solution remains the same as the one-dimensional case.

 The following propositions guarantee that the minimization problems \eqref{eq:minPblm_3D} and \eqref{eq:minPblm_3D_interface} are well-posed. \begin{proposition} The minimization problem \eqref{eq:minPblm_3D} has a unique global minimizer. \end{proposition} \begin{proof} Since we are seeking the correction functions in the polynomial space $V$, we have